A Review of Generalized Zero-Shot Learning Methods: Discussions and Conclusions

-Embedding-based models have been proposed to address the ZSL and GZSL problems.
+{\textbf{\textit{Embedding-based vs. Generative-based methods:}}} Embedding-based models have been proposed to address the ZSL and GZSL problems.
 These methods are less complex, and they are easy to implement.
-However, their capabilities in transferring knowledge are restricted by semantic loss, while the lack of visual samples for unseen classes causes the bias problem.
-This results in poor performances of the models under the GZSL setting.
-In semantic embedding models, the projection of visual features to a low dimensional semantic space shrinks their variance and restricts their discriminability~\cite{zhang2017learning}.
-The compatibility scores are unbounded and ranking may not be able to learn certain semantic structures because of the fixed margin.
-Moreover, they usually perform NN search in the shared space, which causes the hubness problem~\cite{wu2019simple,liu2020label,chen2018zero}.
+However, their capabilities in transferring knowledge are restricted by semantic loss, while the lack of visual samples for the unseen classes causes the bias problem.
+This results in poor performances of the models under the GZSL setting. {This can be seen in Table~\ref{Table:embeding}, where the accuracy of seen classes ($Acc_s$) are higher than accuracy of unseen classes ($Acc_u$).} In semantic embedding models, the projection of visual features to a low dimensional semantic space shrinks their variance and restricts their discriminability~\cite{zhang2017learning}.
+The compatibility scores are unbounded, and ranking may not be able to learn certain semantic structures because of the fixed margin.
+Moreover, they usually perform search in the shared space, which causes the hubness problem~\cite{wu2019simple,liu2020label,chen2018zero}.

 Although visual embedding models are able to alleviate the hubness problem~\cite{liu2020label}, they suffer from several issues.
 Firstly, the visual features and semantic representations are obtained independently, and they are heterogeneous, e.g., they are from different spaces.
 As such, the data distributions of both spaces can be different, in which two close categories in one space can be located far away in other space~\cite{fu2015transductive}.
 In addition, regression-based methods can not explicitly discover the intrinsic topological structure between two spaces.
-In addition, regression-based methods cannot explicitly discover the intrinsic topological structures between two spaces.
-Therefore, learning a projection function directly from the space of one modality to the space of another modality may cause information loss, increased complexity, and overfitting toward the seen classes.
-To mitigate this issue, several studies have attempted to project visual features and semantic representations into a latent space.
+Therefore, learning a projection function directly from the space of one modality to the space of another modality may cause information loss, increased complexity, and overfitting toward the seen classes {(see Table~\ref{Table:embeding}).} To mitigate this issue, several studies have attempted to project visual features and semantic representations into a latent space.
 Such a projection can reconcile the structural differences between the two spaces.
-Besides that, hybrid models aim to learn a better projection and adjust the seen-unseen class domains.
-However, these models still suffer from the domain shift and bias problems.
+Besides that, bidirectional learning models aim to learn a better projection and adjust the seen-unseen class domains.
+However, these models still suffer from the projection domain shift and bias problems.